 Clashes, shutdown as EU MPs reach Kashmir to assess ground situation

-The team was briefed by senior security officials on the situation in the Valley and other parts of Jammu and Kashmir and also met delegations of the general public.
+Jammu and Kashmir Chief Secretary B V R Subrahmanyam and police chief Dilbag Singh briefed the members of the European Parliament, the first high-level foreign visitors to Kashmir after the August 5 decision of the Centre to revoke the state's special status and bifurcate it into two union territories.
+The team also interacted with members of the public, including the newly-elected panchayat members and councillors, at a five-star hotel here.
+As the winter chill settled over the city, there was some boating in the famed waters of the Dal Lake too.

+The MPs were boating near the Centaur Hotel, where more than 30 politicians and activists have been under detention since August 5.
 There was a complete shutdown in the city and at least four people were injured in numerous clashes between protesters and security forces in various parts of the Valley and in Srinagar, officials said.

 People put up blockades in at least five different places in Srinagar, including Downtown Srinagar and 90 Feet Road.
 Shops and business establishments were closed and transport off the roads due to the clashes.
+There were also some incidents of stone pelting.
 Vendors, who had been setting up their stall over the past weeks, also did not turn up on Tuesday, officials said.
 However, board examinations for Class 10 were held on schedule with worried parents waiting outside exam halls for their children.

 "Their visit to Jammu and Kashmir should give the delegation a better understanding of the cultural and religious diversity of the region of Jammu, Kashmir and Ladakh, apart from giving them a clear view of the development and government priorities of the region," a PMO statement said.
 National Security Advisor Ajit Doval, who hosted a lunch for the 27 visitors, also gave them an overview of the situation in Jammu and Kashmir.